jovialgent/ivx-js/docs/developer/usage.events.md

 _Description_

 Sends a track id to set the current language track.
-This will only affects different subtitles and caption tracks.
+If the `playerId` argument is in the payload, it will change the track for the specific player.
+Otherwise, it will change the tracks for all players on the page.

 _Payload_